Borrow, Return & Renew, Reserve & Recall, Fines, and My Account

 - If loans are not returned or renewed on or before the due date, they become overdue and fines are payable.

 - 48 hour loans must be returned on the due date and time printed on the email or receipt - these items may not be renewed.

-- If a recalled item is not returned by the revised due date it will become overdue and fines payable, see Recalls for more details.
+- If a recalled item is not returned by the revised due date it will become overdue and fines will be payable, (see Recalls for more details).

 - Borrowing restrictions will be imposed if there are charges exceeding €10 on your account or where a charge of any amount has been on your account for longer than 1 month.

 |Main Collection 3 weeks||50c per day|

 |Main Collection 1 week||50c per day|

 |Short Loan 48hr||50c per hour or part thereof|